kuldip62/morikuldip/README.md

 https://kuldip62.github.io/morikuldip/
 this is my site url.

-i run all th project in ubuntu os with install docker after pefome this all. this link helps install docker in your ubuntu machine. https://docs.docker.com/engine/install/ubuntu/   --- for ubuntu https://docs.docker.com/engine/install/fedora/   --- for fedora https://docs.docker.com/engine/install/centos/   --- for CentOS https://docs.docker.com/engine/install/debian/   --- for debion
+i run all th project in ubuntu os with install docker after perfome this all. this link helps install docker in your ubuntu machine. https://docs.docker.com/engine/install/ubuntu/   --- for ubuntu https://docs.docker.com/engine/install/fedora/   --- for fedora https://docs.docker.com/engine/install/centos/   --- for CentOS https://docs.docker.com/engine/install/debian/   --- for debion

-after installation check all sptes are okay or any msitake make sure you are all done. perfome this command and host website.i give here some command to help to perfome this prectical.
+make sure you install properlly. perfome this command and host website.i give here some command to help a perfome this prectical.

 NOTE : i have get error when i not use sudo command make sure sudo is reqared or not !